khaled-farouk/Graduation_project-Cognitive_radio/README.md

 # Graduation_project-Cognitive_radio
-SoC Based FPGA Implementation of A Complete Cognitive Cooperative Spectrum Sensing System Due to the repaid development in wireless technology, such as IoT WSN and 5 G, the demand for wireless communication has increased and the current standard can’t fulfill this demand Cognitive radio ( is a promising technology that improves the spectrum utilization efficacy CR is an intelligent network that has cognitive and
+SoC Based FPGA Implementation of A Complete Cognitive Cooperative Spectrum Sensing System// Due to the repaid development in wireless technology, such as IoT WSN and 5 G, the demand for wireless communication has increased and the current standard can’t fulfill this demand Cognitive radio ( is a promising technology that improves the spectrum utilization efficacy CR is an intelligent network that has cognitive and